What is HECS-HELP?

 How does the government adjust for inflation?

 Inflation is generally measured using a thing called the Consumer Price Index (CPI).
-Basically, how this works is the government takes a selected group of goods (like groceries) and compares the price from year to year.
-The percentage increase in the price is used as a measure for inflation.
+Basically, how this works is the government takes a selection of everyday items (like groceries) and compares the price from year to year.
+The percentage increase in the price is used as a measure of inflation.

-This does not amount to a real increase.
-In real terms, the value of your HECS debt stays the same because wages usually rise to keep up with inflation.
+This does not amount to an actual increase.
+In real terms, the value of your HECS debt stays the same.

 When do I have to pay back my HECS-HELP loan?